Flank/flank-dashboard/metrics/cli/docs/04_managing_firestore_data.md

 1. create an [HTTP Cloud function](https://cloud.google.com/functions/docs/writing/http), which should initialize required collections using `Admin SDK`;

+2. enable at least a Blaze billing plan since the deployment of the functions [requires it](https://firebase.google.com/support/faq#expandable-9);

-2. deploy the created Cloud function using `firebase deploy --only functions` command;
+3. deploy the created Cloud function using `firebase deploy --only functions` command;

-3. trigger the deployed Cloud function via an HTTP(s) request.
+4. trigger the deployed Cloud function via an HTTP(s) request.

 Let's review the pros and cons of this approach.

 Pros:

-- encapsulates the Cloud Firestore data management logic in the Cloud function;
+- encapsulates the Cloud Firestore data management logic in the Cloud function.

 Cons:

+- requires Firebase billing plan;

-- requires steps from the user side (configure billing account);
+- requires steps from the user side (configure billing plan).

 ### Decision